Computers and Textbooks

 Brand-new laptops await collegebound Riverdale students

-As a result, being unable to afford a laptop or textbook can become a major academic impediment for low-income students, especially those who work to support their schooling.
-Many are forced to complete their homework on their phones, go to the library late at night to complete and print homework assignments, and/or use textbooks simultaneously.
+As a result, being unable to afford a laptop or textbooks can become a major academic impediment for low-income students, especially those who work to support their schooling.
+This becomes more serious as the students continue on to college and cannot afford a laptop computer.

 We fund these materials for qualifying students to remove these barriers and level the academic playing field.

-Books for Molly, a natural science student at U.C.
-Merced, now a Ph.D. student at University of Alabama
+Books for Molly, a natural science major at U.C.
+Merced, and now a Ph.D. from University of Alabama

 xxxxxxx